 Press and Marketing Materials

-The National WWII Museum has created the press and graphic packages linked below to ensure our Infamy: December 7, 1941 traveling exhibit will reach the widest audience at your venue.
+The National WWII Museum has created the press and graphic packages linked below to ensure our Fighting for the Right to Fight: African American Experiences in WWII traveling exhibit will reach the widest audience at your venue.

 In accordance with the contract, any publicity materials—including e-publicity—must be sent to our traveling exhibitions department for review and approval prior to printing and distribution.

 - Traveling exhibit style guide (Includes exhibit color scheme and templates for advertisements, invitations, rack cards, and signage.)